Visit Hanoi, the bustling capital of Vietnam

 Other bridges include the newer Chuong Duong Bridge, and the other one north of the city, the Nhật Tân bridge connecting city’s traffic to the airport.
 Thang Long previously served the same function.
 Most of Hanoi’s street are prefixed with pho, while larger roads & boulevards are called Duong.

-The capital city of Vietnam, Hanoi, is divided into seven central districts (Quan), surrounded by outlying neighborhoods.
+Hanoi is divided into seven central districts (Quan), surrounded by outlying neighborhoods.
 Can’t-miss quan include the Hoan Kiem district, Hanoi’s attractive city center, and the elegant Ba Dinh district, also known as the French Quarter, which is home to Ho Chi Minh’s mausoleum.

 Nhat Tan Bridge, connecting hanoi city to the airport